Home | Reviews | Articles | Festivals | Competitions | Other | Contact Us

 No problems with audibility of the text in Jonathan Dove's setting of Alistair Middleton's Pinocchio libretto, aided by the well worn device of Handelian repetition.

 The Adventures of Pinocchio is the latest triumph of a composer who embraces something of the minimalists without their over-simplicities.
 We have enjoyed Flight in Glyndebourne and Antwerp and admired Dove's community operas for Hackney.
 This version of the favourite tale about moral education is a great show which will bring pleasure to children of all ages for many years ahead.
 Although the family behind us did not return after the interval, none of the critics have voiced my thought that towards the endings of both parts cuts of some ten minutes might be desirable.
 It is terrific entertainment, a colossal team achievment which might successfully rival perrenial musical blockbusters like The Lion King, who can tell?
-Victoria Simmonds was the tireless Pinocchio was on stage most of the time, supported by a team of quick-changing singers, some of whom took on as many as five roles each.
-The score, for large orchestra, will reward rehearing, and I look forward to a DVD of The Adventures of Pinocchio for Christmas?
+Victoria Simmonds as the tireless Pinocchio was on stage most of the time, supported by a team of quick-changing singers, some of whom took on as many as five roles each.
+The score, for large orchestra, will reward rehearing, and I look forward to a DVD of The Adventures of Pinocchio for Christmas?*

-And, certainly deserving preservation equally is ENO's "radical" Lucia di Lammermoor (which had a chequered start with seasonal illness amongst the singers) but by the time we saw it, the fifth performance was all-round superb, a thought-through and consistent vision of David Alden and his colleagues.
 We were swept up indeed by Paul Daniel, Anna Christy (recovered from bronchitis), and Barry Banks.
 Donizetti is not our specialism, and we did not bring with us a baggage of historical expectation ("of course we miss Joan" said a fellow bus passenger afterwards, who had also seen the Opera North Peter Grimes seventeen times...).

 A word of particular praise for all three lavish programme books, mines of information about the makings of the three operas and these particular productions, and there are plenty of images to be found on the Web.